Seitam/VITOW/README.md

 ## How it works

-After almost two decades since the first 802.11 products were launched, nowadays WiFi products are ubiquitous and mature.
-Their standard  Moreover, WiFi adapters are inexpensive and of high quality.
+After almost two decades since the first 802.11 products were launched, nowadays WiFi products are ubiquitous, mature, inexpensive and of high quality.
 As a result, WiFi devices can be used as inexpensive radio transceivers that are capable of providing several Mbps links in a license-free band.
 However, WiFi products have inherent protocol limitations that may limit the througput or applicability in certain cases (for intance, in long range links).

+To bypass these limitations, this project uses packet injection in the transmitting side, and monitor mode in the reception side.
+Using this combination the limitations of the 802.11 protocol can be removed:

+- By means of packet injection it is possible to customize and forge the packets that are going to be transmitted.
+- By means of monitor mode it is possible to receive any transmitted packet.

+VITOW is focused on the tranmission of high-quality video on a one-to-many basis (broadcast), prioritzing quality over delay.
+To achieve robustness, VITOW encodes the information using the LDPC-Staircase Codec.
+Using that codification the reception side is able to deliver smooth and seamless video even when there are severe packet losses.
+Moreover, due to its nature of one-to-many structure which implies that there are not ACK's, VITOW may be used in long range links without suffering any degradation.